There are a lot of people who don’t understand how addiction works, whether they’ve been through it themselves or if they know someone who has.

 - Plan how to get to and from the rehab center

 - Find out what personal items you can bring with you

 During inpatient treatment, people can put all of their attention on getting healthy and sober without having to worry about other things.
 In residential treatment, a typical day is planned out and accounted for.

 Psychologists, counselors, and psychiatrists work with inpatients one-on-one and in groups to help them get better.
 Most inpatient programs last between 28 days and six months.

 Medically assisted detox is the first step of inpatient care.
 Doctors and people who work with people who are addicted to drugs watch the patient’s vital signs while the drugs leave their bodies.

 During detox, drug cravings are common and can be hard to get rid of, which can lead to relapse.
 Getting constant medical care during inpatient treatment helps keep people from going back to using.
 Clinicians can help lessen cravings and withdrawal symptoms by giving the right medicine and medical advice.

 Opting For Outpatient Therapy

 Outpatient drug rehab may be appropriate for someone with a minor addiction or as part of a broader treatment strategy.
 Outpatient drug therapy may last 3 to 6 months, which is comparable to inpatient treatment, or it might extend more than a year.
-It really depends on the patient, how well they react to treatment, and their motives for quitting their drug or alcohol dependence.
+It really depends on the patient, how well they react to treatment and their motives for quitting their drug or alcohol dependence.

 Those with moderate to severe drug withdrawal symptoms may be better served by outpatient counseling rather than inpatient detox.
-Compared to inpatient detox, outpatient detox is safer, more successful, and less time-consuming.
+Compared to the inpatient detox, outpatient detox is safer, more successful, and less time-consuming.